 None of these pets’ diseases is contagious to humans.

 Worms are an unpleasant subject, but they are something every pet owner should be realistic about.
-There are four common types of worms which can infect your pet: roundworm, tapeworm, hookworm, and whipworm.
+There are four common types of worms that can infect your pet: roundworm, tapeworm, hookworm, and whipworm.

 Most puppies and kittens are born with roundworms, which are passed on from an infected mother.
 To lessen the prevalence of this worm, expectant mothers should be treated with roundworm tablets two weeks after mating and three weeks after the birth of the puppies.